 If you are the spouse of an eligible student but are not a student yourself, you can use the Student Health Center (except behavioral health visits) on a fee-for-service basis.
 Present your spouse’s student ID to receive treatment.
 Children and other family members are not eligible.

 If you withdraw from the university, you may be eligible for a partial refund of your student health fee and student activity fee; contact the Registrar’s Office for details.
 If you withdraw, you can still use the Student Health Center (except behavioral health visits) on a fee-for-service basis, but you may no longer utilize the services of the Counseling Center.

 If your status changes from part-time to full-time, the university will automatically charge you the student health fee.

 If your status changes from full-time to part-time, you may be eligible for a partial refund of your student health fee and student activity fee; contact the Registrar’s Office for details.

-If you are under 18 years of age, Student Health & Well-Being needs the consent of your family to treat you; please contact Student Health & Well-Being at 573-882-7481 for more details.
+If you are under 18 years of age, Student Health and Well-Being needs the consent of your family to treat you; please contact Student Health and Well-Being at 573-882-7481 for more details.